 \section{Introduction}

 Many results in analysis involve the precise description of certain features of functions: size, speed of growth, mass, oscillation...
-A modern technique to study the size of functions which has been used very frequently in harmonic analysis is that of sparse domination.
-The technique was initiated by Lerner \cite{Le13a,Le13b} as an alternative approach to the proof of the $A_2$ theorem based on domination of functions, instead of their representation in terms of appropriate dyadic objects \cite{PV02,Hy12}.
-The subsequent developments over the past fifteen years have resulted in precise weighted bounds in $L^p$ for numerous operators, including martingale transforms \cite{La17} and Calder\'on-Zygmund operators \cite{CR16,LN15}, and even some new characterizations of endpoint estimates \cite{CCDPO17}, to cite a few applications.
+A modern technique to study the size of functions, which has been used very frequently in harmonic analysis, is sparse domination.
+The technique was initiated by Lerner \cite{Le13a,Le13b} as an alternative route to the $A_2$ theorem, based on domination of functions instead of their representation in terms of appropriate dyadic objects \cite{Pe07,Hy12}.
+The subsequent developments over the past fifteen years have resulted in precise weighted bounds in $L^p$ for numerous operators, including martingale transforms \cite{Lac2017} and Calder\'on-Zygmund operators \cite{CR16,LN15}, and even some new characterizations of endpoint estimates \cite{CCDPO17}, to cite a few applications.

 Sparse domination for an operator $T$ is an estimate of the form

 where the inequality may hold pointwise or in some weaker form.
 The operator $\SpOp_\Ss$ is an averaging operator over a family of sets $\Ss$: